gowriaddepalli/NaturalLanguageProcessing/README.md

 ## Assignment 3:

-- Enhancing the Named Entity tagger using word embeddings and binarization.(Java)
+- Enhancing the Named Entity tagger using word embeddings and binarization with improving performance with k-means clustering.(Java)